 Parallettes One is designed to build your body, yes, but we don’t stop there.
 Powerful shoulders, tight abs, pecs that are visible through your clothes are just side-effects of this program.
 The real goal?

 Control.
 Balance.
 Mastery.
 Grace.
 Beauty.

 OK, so maybe it seems like we’re going a little too far, but really, don’t we all aspire to move beautifully?
 Just looking good isn’t enough once you’ve seen what the human body is capable of – what your body is capable of.
 You don’t need to be content with adding a few more reps or a few pounds to the bar.

 Parallette training can give you the skills as well as the strength to finally feel like you own your movement.

-Parallettes give the gymnast (or any athlete) two major advantages when mastering feats of balance and strength:
+Parallettes give you two major advantages when mastering feats of balance and strength:

 - Ground clearance